-The TSPM publishes the general terms and conditions of its services in the URL https://ca.empleo.gob.es/es/CA MEYSS/declaracion.htm.
+The TSPM publishes the general terms and conditions of its services in the URL https://ca.empleo.gob.es/es/CA_MEYSS/declaracion.htm.
 Any relevant change is notified via the public repository (see section 2.1) by publishing an announcement in the home page plus the old version and the new version.
 After 30 days, the old version is removed but is retained by the TSPM for at least 15 years and may be consulted by interested parties with justifiable cause.

-1.7.1 Information Security Policy
+1.7.1 Security Policy

-The TSPM defines an information security policy which is approved by the TSPM Director.
-This information security policy sets out the TSPM approach to managing its information security.
+The TSPM defines a security policy which is approved by the TSPM Director.
+This security policy sets out the TSPM approach to managing its information security as well as the trust services provided.

-The TSPM publishes and communicates this information security policy to its employees on the Intranet.
+The TSPM publishes and communicates this security policy to its staff on the Intranet of the department.

-This information security policy is reviewed and revised on an annual basis or if there has been any significant event affecting the TSPM.
+This security policy is reviewed and revised on an annual basis or if there has been any significant event affecting the TSPM.

-Any change to the information security policy is communicated to subscribers and third parties (relying parties, assessment and supervisory bodies, etc.), where applicable.
+Any change to the security policy is communicated to subscribers and third parties (relying parties, assessment and supervisory bodies, subcontractors, etc.), where applicable.